wyattferguson/pattern/docs/cli.md

 [tool.taskipy.tasks]
 black = "black path/to/my_module"

-# Also you can add some helper text but its optional
+# Alternatively you can add some helper text but its optional
 black = { cmd = "black path/to/my_module", help = "Format my_module with Black" }
 ```